 - Get some help (and be prepared to pay for it!)

 Its taken a while to really think through where I want to go with my business while my girls are still so small – they will be 2 in May – and I’ve decided that I don’t want to increase my childcare until September when I am hoping to get them started at a local nursery.
 I’ve also decided that I am really passionate about my new business ideas, which I really want to drive forward to help women in business who can’t currently afford the sort of business support they need.
 So the only remaining option is to get some help.

 That difficult decision on when to start bringing in outside help is one that every business will eventually face if it continues to expand.
 And while my natural inclination is to believe that only I can do everything the way I want it to be done, in reality that isn’t even true, if I can find the right people then there are many things that they will be able to do better than I could.
 Especially with my constant time limitations.

 Here is my list of areas where I am getting help on board.
 Yours will almost definitely be different, but maybe this list will prompt some ideas.

 - My website.
 I am working with the delightful Helen Potter of WebMuggle to transform my website into something that better reflects me and my business, that will allow my business to grow in new directions, and that will also house my blog!
 Watch this space

 - My business direction.
 I find I have so many ideas at the moment that I need help in getting some focus and clarity.
-If you haven’t already come across Terry and Theresa at Mums and Business then you should take a look, they always have fantastic tips and advice for busy working mums, and their coaching support is incredibly helpful
+If you haven’t already come across Terry Murphy at Grasshoppers Don’t Walk then you should take a look, he always has fantastic tips and advice for busy working mums, and his coaching support is incredibly helpful

 - My admin and organisation.
 The more clients I get, the more time it takes to keep on top of the invoicing, the organising, sending out payroll, engagement letters, …..
 I am now working with Julia Blake from Blake Consultants who has the gargantuan task of getting on top of my processes and making them more efficient